 Joint Faculty of Intensive Care Medicine

 The Joint Faculty of Intensive Care Medicine is the body in Ireland responsible for higher professional training in Intensive Care Medicine.
-It is a Joint Faculty, in that it has representation of all the post-graduate training bodies – the College of Anaesthesiologists of Ireland, the Royal College of Surgeons in Ireland, and the Royal College of Physicians in Ireland, as well as representation from the Intensive Care Society of Ireland.
+It is a Joint Faculty, in that it has representation from all the post-graduate training bodies – the College of Anaesthesiology of Ireland, the Royal College of Surgeons in Ireland, and the Royal College of Physicians in Ireland, as well as representation from the Intensive Care Society of Ireland.
 For more information on the Faculty please go to jficmi.anaesthesia.ie.

 Faculty Activities